Aceinna/docs_openrtk/algorithms.rst

 The algorithm development description is broken up into a series of sections that build upon one another, as follows:

-*   Coordinate Frames
+*   Time System
-*   Attitude Parameters
+*   Coordinates System
-*   Sensors
+*   GNSS Signal Measurement Models
-*   Extended Kalman Filter
+.. *   Extended Kalman Filter
 *   Process Models
 *   Measurement Model
 *   Measurement Vector